Nilalang: Plot

-NBI special crimes division agent Tony (Cesar Montano) encounters an evil entity which is bent on killing and torturing beautiful women, one of which was his girlfriend, years after he thought to have killed the malevolent spirit.
-People close to Tony is in danger, including his partner Jane (Meg Imperial), who has romantic interest towards him with everyone in the agency aware of this fact except for Tony.
+NBI special crimes division agent Tony encounters an evil entity which is bent on killing and torturing beautiful women, one of which was his girlfriend, years after he thought to have killed the spirit.
+People close to Tony are placed in danger, including his partner Jane, who has a romantic interest towards him with everyone in the agency aware of this fact except for Tony.

 The spirit, who has killed many people in Japan, is thought to be targeting women from a certain clan of samurai.
-In Manila, Miyuki (Maria Ozawa) takes care of the family business while her younger sister is taking care of their aging father.
-Miyuki is later forced to help in the investigation regarding the murders after Akane went missing and their father was found dead to put a stop to the evil entity's killing spree.
+In Manila, Miyuki takes care of the family business while her younger sister Akane is taking care of their aging father.
+Miyuki is later forced to help in the investigation regarding the murders after Akane goes missing and their father is found dead to put a stop to the entity's killing spree.